MUKHETHWA1/Online_Bank_Sytem/README.md

 Account ID register: A user is required to create an account ID and provide a starting balance.
 After entering this information, they should click the "Register" button to complete the registration process.

 This user-friendly online banking system ensures that users can easily manage their accounts by checking their balance, depositing money, and withdrawing money with just a few clicks.]

+Admin Feature: Admin can login using their username and password.
+Admin will be able to see every Account that is registered in our system.